pranaykasturi/mosaik-heatpump/docs/advanced/step2.rst

 the condenser outlet temperature.
-An approach based on Carnot efficiency has been used to predict the power consumption at the condenser outlet temperatures other than 35\ :sup:`0`\ C and 55\ :sup:`0`\ C. The ideal COP is calculated for all the operating points, using the equation below.
+An approach based on Carnot efficiency has been used to predict the power consumption at the condenser outlet temperatures other than 35\ :sup:`0`\ C and 55\ :sup:`0`\ C. The ideal COP is calculated for all the operating points, using the equation below (Note that the temperatures have to be in Kelvin scale).

 .. figure:: ../images/advanced_4.png
    :alt: Equation for ideal COP